ArtemPt239/Square-run/README.md

 # Square-run
 A simple running game for Android  (idea is similar to famous "Subway Surf").
-It has 3D graphics!
-(Made in 9th grade while I was bored on holidays)
+It has 3D graphics! (my final project for Samsung IT school)

 # Installation
 If you wish to install this game on your Android device, simply download this .APK file: